 Preparing students for adulthood should be a prime focus in secondary education.
 Resume writing, interview skills, and being able to articulate one’s talents, special traits, and assets for potential employers and future college and career opportunities, falls under that scope.
 When asked to communicate what they’re good at, most people fumble over their words.
 Take that challenge to a bunch of teenagers and it’s no surprise you get crickets.

-That’s exactly what guidance counselor Amelia Mann found when working with her students at the Girls Preparatory School in Chattanooga, Tennessee.
+That’s exactly what school counselor Amelia Mann found when working with her students at the Girls Preparatory School in Chattanooga, Tennessee.
 Her students had a difficult time articulating their qualities on a resume.

 Wanting to implement a program to help them prepare for future careers and resume writing, Amelia turned to YouScience Discovery.
 “Our advisory program didn’t have any kind of self–awareness mechanism.
 It seemed like, at least with my experience working with YouScience, it would be a good tool to consider linking the whole person aspect that YouScience really looks at.”

 The Whole Person Aspect

 Having been a counselor for over 20 years, Amelia recently switched from using Naviance to Scoir as a college and career planning tool.
 Her school began using YouScience with the ninth graders to help them discover how their innate abilities and attributes define how they learn.

 “I think it’s given our students and teachers more of a vocabulary to explain who they are as a person and who they are as a learner.
 Connecting that to college counseling is something that happens a little later.
 We start ninth graders with YouScience Discovery and the understanding of self.